-Documentary evidence filed by the Landlord indicates that the rent remains unpaid.
-The documentary evidence indicates that the Landlord's agent served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the document to the Tenant's door on May 2, 2014, at 1:34 a.m.
+Documentary evidence filed by the Landlord indicates that rent remains unpaid for the months of March, April and May, 2014.
+The documentary evidence indicates that the Landlord's agent served the 10 Day Notice to End Tenancy for Unpaid Rent by posting the document to the Tenant's door on May 2, 2014, at 4:40 p.m.
 The Proof of Service document is signed by a witness.